-Here’s what you should know about receiving a procedure for breast augmentation in Colorado Springs from one of the most trusted and respected plastic surgeons in Colorado Springs, Dr. Greg Liebscher:
+Here’s what you should know about receiving a procedure for breast augmentation from one of the most trusted and respected plastic surgeons in Colorado Springs, Dr. Greg Liebscher:

-Breast augmentation (augmentation mammaplasty) is a surgical procedure to enlarge and reshape the breast for cosmetic or reconstructive purposes.
+Breast augmentation (augmentation mammaplasty) is a cosmetic breast procedure to enlarge and reshape the breast for cosmetic or reconstructive purposes.

-Other cosmetic procedures to improve the appearance and structure of the breast include breast implants, breast lifts, breast reconstruction, and breast reduction surgery.
+Other cosmetic procedures to improve the appearance and structure of the breast include breast implants, breast lifts, and breast revision surgery.

 In this video, Gregory J. Liebscher, MD, FACS, talks about the procedure, benefits, and risks of breast augmentation and breast implants: